 This past weekend Tyler Kee invited me down to his family’s ranch in the Texas hill country to go hunting for the first time.
 As you can see from the picture, things went pretty darn well.
 As someone who has recently made the jump from “Gun Culture 2.0” to things usually reserved for “Gun Culture 1.0” I think I’m uniquely qualified to bring you hunter wannabes up to speed.
 So let’s get rolling, shall we?

 A quick note about the “1.0” and “2.0” stuff.
-There’s a rift in the gun culture, and depending on whether your parents or friends introduced you to hunting at an early age is generally the defining feature.
+There’s a rift in the gun culture of this country, and depending on whether your parents or friends introduced you to hunting in America at an early age is generally the defining feature.
 Gun Culture 1.0 is the traditional hunting, plinking and benchrest shooting crowd whose traditions are passed down from generation to generation.
 Gun Culture 2.0 is generally the more “tactical” crowd, who started shooting in their college days (18+) or after and are interested in 3-gun and self defense more than anything else.
 The progression from 1.0 to 2.0 is easy and there are converts every day, but going the other way tends to be much more difficult.